TheFox/phpchat/README.md

 		./start-daemon.sh

+## TODO
+- Some tasks are commented with `NOT_IMPLEMENTED`.
+- `TODO` are to be complete the PHP Code Sniffer tests before releasing a new version.

 ## Contribute
 You're welcome to contribute to this project.
 Fork this project at <https://github.com/TheFox/phpchat>.
 You should read GitHub's [How to Fork a Repo](https://help.github.com/articles/fork-a-repo).